XingyuZhang2018/HoloGrad.jl/README.md

 ```julia
 (qgh) pkg> instantiate
 ```

-## Overview
-There are four main parts in this project:
-- `src/`: the source code of the project
-- `example/`: the example of the butterfly graph
-- `project/`: the plots of all the results in paper [Dynamic Hologram Generation with Automatic Differentiation](https://arxiv.org/abs/...)
-- `benchmark/`: the benchmark of the project with CPU and GPU acceleration

 ## Basic Usage Example: Continuous Evolution of Butterfly Graph
 Here's a step-by-step guide to generate the continuous evolution animation: